Apollo 3 (band)

-Apollo 3 is a German band consisting of three members – Henry Horn (born 1997), Marvin Schlatter (born 1996) and Dario Flick (born 1997).
+Apollo 3 was a German teen rock band.
+The trio consisted of boys named Henry, Marvin, and Dario.

 History

 2006–2009: Early years and debut album

 The members all come from Cologne and already played together at the age of nine.
 They were in the same form in school for three years.
 When they turned ten, their class teacher noticed their musical talent and made contact to the songwriter and music producer Niko Floss.
 Their debut album Apollo 3 was published on 8 May 2009 through the major label Sony Music Entertainment and included the single "Superhelden", which was used as theme melody in the film The Crocodiles.

 At the time of the publication, the band members were 11 (Henry) and 12 (Marvin and Dario) years old.
 For the song "Superhelden", a music video was made, which was played in cinemas.

 The single reached number 35 in the German charts; the album reached number 33.

 On 19 June 2009, the second single release, "Startschuss", was published, which reached number 84 in the German charts.